 The Ultimate Guide to the New York Strip Steak

 If you’re a fan of red meat, then you are probably already familiar with the New York strip steak.
-It is one of North America’s favorite cuts, and it’s easy to see why it is so popular.
-This cut of beef is full of bold flavor and juiciness.
+It is one of North America’s favourite cuts, and it’s easy to see why it is so popular.
+This cut of beef is full of bold flavour and juiciness.

 What Is Strip Steak?

-The short loin is the subprimal cut that lies between the sirloin and the rib and is cut from either side of the backbone.
+The short loin is the subprime cut between the sirloin and the rib and is cut from either side of the backbone.
 Generally, a NY strip is boneless, although some butchers may leave the thoracic vertebra bone in and call it a club steak.

-Considering the two points above, a NY strip steak is an excellent balance of flavor and softness; lean but moist.
+Considering the two points above, a NY strip steak is an excellent balance of flavour and softness; lean but moist.

 How to Cook Strip Steak

-• Remove the steak from the refrigerator at least 30 minutes prior to cooking so that it can be at room temperature when you are ready.
+• Remove the steak from the refrigerator at least 30 minutes before cooking so that it can be at room temperature when you are ready.

 • Preheat your oven to 500 oF.